 Economic and production background

-When buying leeks, the first thing to look for is the condition and freshness of the onion.
-Good quality leek leaves are bright green, fresh and not wilted or yellow.
+When buying spring onion, the first thing to look for is the condition and freshness of the onion.
+Good quality leaves are bright green, fresh and not wilted or yellow.
 The white part should be firm, crisp, without blemishes or damage.
 Avoid specimens that are too large and woody, as they are less tasty and more difficult to prepare.

 Kitchen use